Corporate Governance Research Symposium 2023

 We invite academics (and practitioners alike) to present cutting edge research and thought leadership dealing with emerging issues in corporate governance for sustainability in society facing global social and political shifts.
 We seek empirical and conceptual papers addressing a diverse range of topics that include, but are not limited to, the following debates:

-- Is the growing involvement of investment funds in the sustainability debate changing business models and policies sufficiently?
+- Is the growing involvement of investment funds in the sustainability debate changing business models, business strategies and corporate policies sufficiently?

-- Can (innovative) accounting frameworks, such as biodiversity accounting, be considered effective approaches to balance the economic, social, and environmental dimensions of sustainability in organizations?
+- Can (innovative) accounting frameworks, such as biodiversity accounting, be considered effective approaches to feed the shift toward sustainable ways of governing?

 - What is the effective role of reporting guidelines and standards in preventing ‘bad’ governance of sustainability?
 What is the role of the UN Sustainable Development Goals (SDGs) in this regard?

-- How current governance mechanisms suit new factors of production, such as knowledge, (artificial) intelligence, and digital technology, to become central to overall social wellbeing?
+- How current governance mechanisms suit new factors of production, such as knowledge, (artificial) intelligence and digital / disruptive technologies, become central to overall social wellbeing?

-- Are transnational corporations, organisations or similar institutions, in their present form, able to promote and implement systemic sustainability?
+- Are transnational corporations, organisations or similar institutions, in their present forms, able to promote and implement systemic sustainability?

 - Is it the role of corporations (and their governance structures) to provide solutions to sustainability issues?
 What main features characterize the sustainability challenge?